-&lt;sup>4As explained by Mauk (2019), "China has never released any official map of Belt and Road routes nor any list of approved projects, and it provides no exact count of participating nations or even guidelines on what it means to be a participant."
-Beijing's unwillingness to share detailed information about BRI projects has aroused suspicion and speculation about its intentions due to the sheer scale and scope of the initiative, which has "little precedent in modern history, promising more than US\$1 trillion in infrastructure and spanning more than 60 countries" (Perlez and Huang 2017).
+4As explained by Mauk (2019), "China has never released any official map of Belt and Road routes nor any list of approved projects, and it provides no exact count of participating nations or even guidelines on what it means to be a participant."

-&lt;sup>5At the 2017 Belt and Road Forum for International Cooperation, President Xi emphasized that "[i]nfrastructure connectivity is the foundation of development through cooperation.
+5At the 2017 Belt and Road Forum for International Cooperation, President Xi emphasized that "[i]nfrastructure connectivity is the foundation of development through cooperation.
 We should promote land, maritime, air and cyberspace connectivity, concentrate our efforts on key passageways, cities and projects and connect networks of highways, railways and sea ports [...]"
 (Xi 2017).

-&lt;sup>6An important reason for these infrastructure financing gaps follows from the fact that "Western donors have by and large gotten out of hard infrastructure sectors [...] and [t]hey [instead] channel their assistance overwhelmingly to social sectors or to infrastructure sectors such as water supply and sanitation that have direct effects on household health" (Dollar 2008).
-Indeed, Western aid agencies and multilateral development banks have become significantly more risk averse about bankrolling large-scale infrastructure projects because of the environmental, social, and financial risks that they pose (Nielson and Tierney 2003, Hicks et al. 2008).
+6An important reason for these infrastructure financing gaps follows from the fact that "Western donors have by and large gotten out of hard infrastructure sectors [...] and [t]hey [instead] channel their assistance overwhelmingly to social sectors or to infrastructure sectors such as water supply and sanitation that have direct effects on household health" (Dollar 2008).